mizanpranto/Linux/README.md

 ## Assume Superuser Privileges

-User Accounts
+<h3> User Accounts </h3>

-● Accounts represent users and services in Linux.
+● Accounts represent users and services in Linux. <br>
-● User accounts have attributes like passwords, group memberships, comments, etc.
+● User accounts have attributes like passwords, group memberships, comments, etc.<br>
-● Three types of accounts: root (superuser), standard user, and service accounts.
+● Three types of accounts: root (superuser), standard user, and service accounts.<br>

-<h2> Superuser</h2>
+<h3> Superuser</h3>

-● Root account serves as the local administrator and security context for some applications.
+● Root account serves as the local administrator and security context for some applications. <br>
-● Logging in directly as the root user is discouraged due to its extensive privileges.
+● Logging in directly as the root user is discouraged due to its extensive privileges.<br>
-● "Principle of Least Privilege" suggests giving users the minimum necessary access for their tasks.
+● "Principle of Least Privilege" suggests giving users the minimum necessary access for their tasks. <br>

-The su Command
+<h3> The su Command </h3>

 ● Used to switch between user identities, allowing users to act as root.
-● The su - command launches a new shell as the target user.
+● The <b> su - </b> command launches a new shell as the target user.
-● The syntax is su [-] [user name].
+● The syntax is <b> su [-] [user name] </b>.

-The sudo Command
+<h3> The sudo Command </h3>

 ● Delegates specific commands to users, avoiding granting full root privileges.
-Copyright 2023+ Cyber Life All Rights Reserved
-11
 ● Configuration is done in the /etc/sudoers file using the visudo editor.
 ● The syntax is sudo [options] {command}.

 The sudoedit Command
 ● Enables users to edit files with their credentials, even if the file requires root privileges.
 ● Must be configured in the /etc/sudoers file.